Date of Degree

 Copyright 2011 Robert J. McGrath

 McGrath, Robert Joseph.
-"Strategic oversight and the institutional determinants of legislative policy control." doctoral dissertation, University of Iowa, 2011.
+"Strategic oversight and the institutional determinants of legislative policy control."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.